-In an old bodega in the Parral Monestary in Nieva, Ismael Gozalo makes wines on very old pre-phylleoxera Verdejo vines.
+In an old bodega in the Parral Monestary in Nieva, Ismael Gozalo makes wines on seriously old pre-phylleoxera Verdejo vines.

-The sandy soils of this area has protected the vines that date back to 1847.
+The sandy soils of this area have protected the vines which date back to 1847.

-Ismael also have parcels of Syrah, Merlot, Rufete, Mencía and Tempranillo.
-Ismael’s approach to winemaking is unusual to this rather conventional area, and the name MicroBio emphasizes the importance of responsible farming.
+Ismael also havs parcels of Syrah, Merlot, Rufete, Mencía and Tempranillo, but it is definitely the Verdejo which takes center stage at the domaine.
+Any given year seems to yield at least ten different expressions of the grape - bubbles, in amfora, in barrique, macerated etc. Ismael’s approach to winemaking is unusual to this rather conventional area, and the name MicroBio emphasizes the importance of responsible farming.

-He works entirely without chemicals in the fields, nor does he add sulphur or filtrate the wine in the cellar.
+He works entirely without chemicals in the vineyards, nor does he add sulphur or filter the wine in the cellar.
 Ismael believes that truly great wine is made in the vineyards.